 Rat Terriers earned their name through history by being experts at catching rats.
 They originated on American farms, where these little dogs were perfect for exterminating the vermin that could potentially wreak havoc on stored food needed for survival.
 In fact, they were specifically bred for this very task and in the 1910s and 1920s, they were the most common farm dog in the US.

-The Rat Terrier dog breed comes from a mix of several different breed types including the Smooth Fox Terrier, Manchester Terrier, Whippet, Italian Greyhound and Beagle.
+The Rat Terrier dog breed comes from a mix of several different breed types, including the Smooth Fox Terrier, Manchester Terrier, Whippet, Italian Greyhound and Beagle.
 Farmers used different combinations of breeds to land on the traits they required for the job.
 For instance, Whippets and Italian Greyhounds were included for their speed and the Beagle for their superior hunting skills.
 An American original, it’s said Teddy Roosevelt is responsible for naming this breed.

 As farmers started killing rats with poison, Rat Terriers became less popular until the 1990s when they started making a comeback.
-The Rattie was officially recognized by the American Kennel Club in 2006.
+The Rattie was officially recognized by the American Kennel Club (AKC) in 2006.

 FAQs